 Additional Florence Coffee Shop

 There’s no such thing as too much specialty coffee!
-Check out one more Florence coffee shop during your visit.
-It’s top on our list for our next visit!
+Check out more Florence coffee shops to visit during your visit.
+They’re top on our list for our next visit!

 Yes.
 Coffee is popular all over Italy and Florence is no exception.